awsdocs/amazon-cloudwatch-user-guide/doc_source/Container-Insights-setup-EKS-quickstart.md

 ## Quick Start with the CloudWatch agent and Fluent Bit<a name="Container-Insights-setup-EKS-quickstart-FluentBit"></a>

-There are two configurations for Fluent Bit: an optimized version and a version that provides an experience more similar to FluentD\.
+There are two configurations for Fluent Bit: an optimized version and a version that provides an experience more similar to Fluentd\.
 The Quick Start configuration uses the optimized version\.
-For more details about the FluentD\-compatible configuration, see [Set up Fluent Bit as a DaemonSet to send logs to CloudWatch Logs](Container-Insights-setup-logs-FluentBit.md)\.
+For more details about the Fluentd\-compatible configuration, see [Set up Fluent Bit as a DaemonSet to send logs to CloudWatch Logs](Container-Insights-setup-logs-FluentBit.md)\.

 To deploy Container Insights using the quick start, enter the following command\.